sjkp/azure-arm-hol/step07-add-multiple-loadbalanced-web-servers/readme.md

 }
 ```
 The copy object defines the name of the loop and the amount of time the resource should be copied.
 The copyIndex() function is used to get the current iteration of the loop.

+You can also use copyIndex(1) if you want to offset the index, copyIndex() starts with 0 while copyIndex(1) starts at 1.

 The task in this step is to use the copy functionality to copy the nics and the virtual machine resources.
 You can reuse the virtual machine part of template from step 5.